djienne/ASTER_HFT_Market_Making/README.md

 python calculate_avellaneda_parameters.py --symbol BNBUSDT --minutes 5  # Calculate dynamic spreads on BNBUSDT based on 5-minutes data chuncks (orders executed, bid-ask spreads) python find_trend.py --symbol BNBUSDT --interval 5m  # Trend direction determination with SuperTrend based on 5-minutes kline candles

+# the above scripts do not need API credentials, but the market_maker.py does need it
 # Configure API credentials (create .env file with your credentials)
 # See configuration section below for required variables

-# Run the market maker
+# Run the market maker on BNBUSDT
 python market_maker.py --symbol BNBUSDT

 ```